 Once your application has been processed you will receive instructions by email regarding fee payment and receiving your permit documents.

-If you are the owner of a property and would like to authorize someone to act on your behalf on all matters pertaining to a permit application you are required to fill out the following form.
+**If you are the owner of a property and would like to authorize someone to act on your behalf on all matters pertaining to a permit application you are required to fill out the owners authorisation form.

 Construction must be uncovered and readily visible, required documentation must be onsite or previously emailed, and plumbing tests must be on for at least 15 minutes prior to the inspector’s arrival.

-For more information on Building Permits please contact the Building Inspector:
+For more information on Building Permits please contact the Municipal Inspector: